cggh/panoptes/documentation/importsettings.rst

 Custom data settings
 --------------------
+See also :ref:`def-source-customdata`.
+This YAML_ file can contain the following tokens:

 AutoScanProperties
   *Boolean.* If set, Panoptes will try to automatically obtain property definitions from the TAB-delimited source data file.